Operation Stovewood is the single largest law enforcement investigation into non-familial child sexual exploitation and abuse in the UK.

 Join the team

-We’re growing our team to ensure that we continue to focus on the needs of victims and survivors and drive forward our enquiries as quickly as we can.
+To ensure that we continue to focus on the needs of victims and survivors and drive forward our enquiries as quickly as we can, we are currently looking for disclosure officers to join the team.